IIITLucknowSWEngg/CSAICSBTeam021/Architecture.md

 - Depicts the **interaction between containers** using arrows.
 - The **frontend (web and mobile)** interacts with the backend API.
 - Backend integrates with the database and external services.
-- Provides a clear understanding of **modular interactions** within the Byju's clone system.
+- Provides a clear understanding of **modular interactions** within the Byju's competitor system.

 ---